 - If you require the official certificate it will cost an extra $50.40 payable directly to the Department of Births, Deaths and Marriages.

 - You will also receive a presentation folder containing a printout of your ceremony.

-- I have a small signing table, 2 chairs and cloth if required (for beach, park or garden weddings).
+- I have a small signing table if required (for beach, park or garden weddings).

 - If you have eloped and there are just the two of you, I can provide the two witnesses required by law.
 In this case I can also provide chilled champagne and flutes for a toast (champagne will be of your choice and at your additional expense)